-- How households and businesses would have otherwise spent the REPS rider for the renewable energy and energy efficiency portfolio standard. - How state government funding would have been spent in the absence of state incentives for clean energy development.
+- Reduced spending on conventional energy production. - How households and businesses would have otherwise spent the REPS rider for the renewable energy and energy efficiency portfolio standard. - How state government funding would have been spent in the absence of state incentives for clean energy development.

 However, the analysis does not consider the alternative uses for private investment dollars devoted to clean energy projects.
-As a result, the economic impact measures used in this report are best interpreted as gross versus net changes in state-level economic activity.6
+As a result, the economic impact measures used in this report are best interpreted as gross versus net changes in state-level economic activity.